Beware of fake lookalike websites replicating ComBank Digital!

 Explainer:

-This worked when searching for “Commercial Bank login” on Google: the fake site was displayed as an advertisement above the real site, and SMS and WhatsApp messages saying “Your account has been suspended” or “Update information” were sent with fake links, leading customers to the fake site.
+The scammers were able to get the scam website, which replicated the original bank website login, to appear at the top when searching for “Commercial Bank login” on Google.
+The fake site was displayed as an advertisement above the real site, and SMS and WhatsApp messages saying “Your account has been suspended” or “Update information” were sent with fake links that led customers to the fake site.

 As soon as you enter your user ID and password to access the website, the information ends up in the hands of fraudsters.